 2. Listen to your body

 Just as there isn’t a one-size-fits-all diet prescription, everyone’s tolerance to the intensity of exercise is different.
 Some people with diarrhea-predominant IBS may find that vigorous exercise, like running, can actually make symptoms worse.
 Exercises like walking, biking, swimming, and yoga might be better tolerated.
 You may also find your tolerance changes from week-to-week based on how your digestive health is being managed.
-Listen to what your body is telling you and adjust your exercises accordingly.
+Listen to what your body is telling you and adjust your exercise accordingly.

 3. Schedule your exercise

-Plan your activity around when you’re eating can help you to feel your best while exercising.
+Planning your activity around when you’re eating can help you to feel your best while exercising.
 To avoid digestive discomfort, avoid eating a meal two hours before you exercise.
 If you must, eat a small snack an hour before exercise like a banana.
 Consider avoiding foods that may contribute to uncomfortable symptoms.
-If you are nervous about having symptoms during exercise, this can actually CAUSE more symptoms!
+If you are nervous about having symptoms during exercise, this can actually cause more symptoms!
 To put your mind at ease choose a location that has close access to a bathroom.
 Or if you are exercising outside, stay close to home or plan a route that will have you close to available washrooms in case of an emergency.
 Make sure you are good to your body with diet and mind-body health to support your digestive system as a whole.

 4. Stay hydrated!